Low-Impact Exercises for Beginners to Build Strength and Mobility

 8. Hip circles

-Hip circles are a simple way to improve mobility around the hips and pelvis.
-They can help reduce stiffness caused by long periods of sitting and make other movements feel smoother.
+Hip circles help improve mobility around the hips and pelvis.
+They can reduce stiffness from sitting and make other movements feel smoother.

 9. Side leg lifts

-Standing side leg lifts strengthen the hips and outer glutes, which can support balance and walking comfort.
-Use a chair or wall for support if needed and move slowly rather than swinging the leg.
+Standing side leg lifts strengthen the outer hips and glutes, which support balance and walking comfort.
+Hold onto a chair or wall for support if needed.

 10. Step touch or side step